francisfan0/424final/README.md

 # Large Integer Multiplication: Naive Schoolbook Reference

 This project provides a simple C++ implementation of the “schoolbook” (naive) multiplication algorithm for arbitrarily large nonnegative integers represented as decimal strings.
-It also includes a test harness that generates random operands and prints their product, so you can verify more advanced algorithms (Karatsuba, Toom–Cook, FFT‑based) against a known‑correct baseline.
+It also includes a test harness that generates random operands and prints their product, so you can verify more advanced algorithms (Karatsuba, Toom–Cook) against a known‑correct baseline.

 ---